 Norway Summer - Day 6 : Romantic dinner

 It took over an hour to reach the first cabin and I was pretty tired.
-I decided to take an unplanned break here, not knowing that would be one of the best decisions I would make this vacation.
+I decided to take an unplanned break there, not knowing that would be one of the best decisions I made the entire trip.
 The cabin was reasonably large with many small huts around it.
 There were no other guests and only one lady to 'man' the front desk.
 She asked if I wanted to stay the night but I hadn't decided yet.
-I inquired about the weather and it turned it would rain like hell tomorrow.
+I inquired about the weather and it turned out it would rain like hell the next day.
 I asked what the price was to stay with a tent.
 Apparently there wasn't really a campsite so I could stay anywhere for free.
 I was also allowed to shower for 2 euros and could join for dinner tonight if I wanted.

 I was about halfway through my vacation and really wanted to dry some clothes before heading into the rain again, so decided to stay.
 I pitched my tent somewhere behind the cabins.
-While pitching my tent one of its poles broke, I think the sections had come apart a bit, because they had been nearly indestructible.
-Fortunately I carried a repair segment, this was a slightly larger metal tube that could be slid over the broken section.
+While pitching my tent one of its poles broke, I think the sections had come apart a bit, because they were nearly indestructible otherwise.
+Fortunately, I carried a repair segment, a slightly larger metal tube that could be slid over the broken section.
 That worked surprisingly well.
-I headed back to shower and met the second woman working there.
-I had only been on vacation for a few days and carried proper hiking clothes, but the feeling of a hot shower after 4 days of walking nearly non-stop through the cold and rain is indescribable.
+I headed back to shower and met the other woman working there.
+I had only been hiking for a few days and wore warm and waterproof clothes, but the feeling of a hot shower after 4 days of walking nearly non-stop through the cold and rain was indescribable.
 Completely happy and relaxed I came out of the bathrooms and walked into the living area.
 The lady from the front desk had just finished preparing dinner and had made enough for me to join.
-I walked into the dining room where a hot Norwegian girl was setting the room.
+I walked into the dining room where a hot Norwegian girl was setting the table.
 She turned out to be the daughter of one of the ladies.
-This evening just kept getting better and better.
+The evening just kept getting better and better.
 We ate spaghetti with meatloaf, a salad with dressing, bread, and a lot of wine.